aedera/ggn/README.md

-# gGN: representing nodes in knowledge graphs as low-rank Gaussian distributions
+# gGN: representing the Gene Ontology as low-rank Gaussian distributions

 This repository is the official implementation of gGN: a novel neural network to learn node embeddings from knolwedge graphs.
 Unlike existing approaches, gGN is